andorfiayahoo-del/htdesyeysdrdff/tools/ops/README-formatting.md

 - Use `git vpush` (configured in this repo) to push + strict verify.
 Do **not** replace this with a faster “industry standard” shortcut.
 - Always close markdown code fences.
 If your snippet contains triple backticks inside, either wrap the outer block with tildes (`~~~`) or use a longer backtick fence for the outer block.
 - When generating files from PowerShell, prefer **array-of-lines + Set-Content** (joined to one string) over here-strings to avoid quoting traps.
-- If you must use here-strings, ensure both opening `@''` and closing `''@` are present on their own lines with no trailing spaces.
+- If you must use here-strings, ensure both opening `@''` and closing `''@` are on their own lines with no trailing spaces.

 ---
 ## Quick start (PowerShell 7)